How to Stand Out as a New Blogger

 Ever feel that you are constantly late to the party, whether it's a holiday or other event in your industry?
 To keep you on track and on time, establish and maintain a content calendar for your blog and social media.
 Plan and create all the necessary content at least 2-3 weeks in advance.
 It’s easy to find online calendars of specially designated days, weeks and months (and holidays) a full year ahead, so start planning now.

 I'm sure you come across some influencer profiles full of sponsored content.
 And you know how fake it feels.
 It may be tempting to accept any money coming your way, but be selective.
 Posting too much sponsored content can reduce credibility with an audience and diminish a campaign's impact for brands - not something they are happy about.

 Work only with brands you really like and that match your personality and brand image.
 Always put your readers first and only promote items that are really beneficial to them.
 Also, spread out the frequency with which you post sponsored content to maintain trust and credibility with your audience.

-A clear direction and dedication are your best friends if you want to start making money blogging.
+A clear direction and dedication are your best friends if you want to start making money as an influencer.
 Keep posting, keep learning, and keep improving.

 Join the Digital Darlings community to receive blog updates and "insider only" freebies.